Radcliffe Tower

-Radcliffe Tower is the only surviving part of a manor house in Radcliffe, Greater Manchester (historically in Lancashire), England.
-It is a Grade I listed building and a Scheduled Monument.
-The house was rebuilt in 1403 by James de Radcliffe, who was lord of the manor of Radcliffe, and consisted of a stone-built hall and one or two towers, probably built with ashlar blocks.
-De Radcliffe was given a royal licence to fortify the site including adding crenellations and battlements.
+Radcliffe Tower is the only surviving part of a manor house in Radcliffe, a market town in the Metropolitan Borough of Bury, Greater Manchester (historically in Lancashire), England.
+It is a scheduled monument and a Grade I listed building.
+The house was rebuilt in 1403 by James de Radcliffe, lord of the manor of Radcliffe, and comprised a stone-built hall and one or two towers, probably constructed with ashlar blocks.
+De Radcliffe was granted a royal licence to fortify the site, including the addition of crenellations and battlements.

-The manor house was demolished in the 19th century leaving only the tower.
-The tower measures 10.5 yd by 19 yd and survives to about 20 ft in height.
+The manor house was demolished in the 19th century, leaving only the tower, which measures 31.5 ft by 57 ft and survives to a height of about 20 ft.
 The remains are owned by Bury Council.
-It was used as a pig sty before being restored.
+It was used as a pigsty before being restored.
 Radcliffe Tower is about 3.3 km south of Bury Castle, a late 15th-century moated manor house.

-In 2009, plans to restore the shell of the tower as part of a wider restoration project covering Radcliffe E'es, Close Park and the parish church were launched with the support of Bury Council.
+In 2009 plans to restore the shell of the tower as part of a wider restoration project covering Radcliffe E'es, Close Park, and the parish church of St Mary were launched with the support of Bury Council.

+Since 2012, archaeological excavations funded by the Heritage Lottery Fund have uncovered medieval glazed floor tiles, roof tiles, and pottery from the 15th century.